andrew/ultimate-awesome/README.md

 - [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [awesome-megadrive](https://github.com/And-0/awesome-megadrive) - A curated list of Sega Mega Drive development resources.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
-- [redis-ai-resources](https://github.com/redis-developer/redis-ai-resources) - ✨ A curated list of awesome community resources, integrations, and examples of Redis in the AI ecosystem.
-- [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.